 Some people think that the events in Jonah are nothing more than a fish story.
 Yet Jesus referenced the events at more than one occasion.
 He compared His death and resurrection to Jonah’s experience with the great fish.
 In the Book of Jonah, we read how God uses His power to convince Jonah to fulfill his calling, to save him from death, to teach him (and us), to show his mercy and to bring others to repentance.
 Jesus did the same thing.

-Continue reading “Jesus and Jonah”Tag: walk on water
+Continue reading “Jesus and Jonah”I Thirst

 How often Jesus used the analogy of water to get His point across.
 He calmed the sea.
 He walked on water.
 He turned water into wine.
 He offered living water to those who believe by paying for our sins on the cross.
 As Jesus was on the cross, He shows His humanness here.
 He was thirsty.
 He could have used His power in the same way.
 But He didn’t.
 He chose to fulfill His purpose on earth by paying for our sins through His blood.
 He chose to offer each of us living water.
 Continue reading “I Thirst”